 • viral infections

 Sometimes lichen planus occurs along with autoimmune disorders.
-While it may be uncomfortable, in most cases lichen planus is not a serious condition.
+While it can be uncomfortable, in most cases lichen planus is not a serious condition.
 It is also not contagious, but some variations and spread quickly and be painful.
 It can be treated by using topical and oral medications to reduce symptoms, or by using drugs that suppress the immune system.
+It is easily diagnosed by Dr. Julie Lowe.

 Lichen Sclerosus (LS) is a skin disorder that causes the skin to become thin, whitened, and wrinkled, and can cause itching and pain.
 LS usually occurs in postmenopausal women, although men, children, and premenopausal women may be affected.
 It can develop on any skin surface, but in women it most commonly occurs near the clitoris, on the labia (the inner and outer genital lips), and in the anal region.
 In 15 to 20 percent of patients, LS lesions develop on other skin surfaces, such as the thighs, breasts, wrists, shoulders, neck, and even inside the mouth.
 Symptoms include: